 Get Your Spouse on Board –

 Skip this if there’s no spouse or partner to worry about.
 Realize that people view money differently.
 If you’re the one that’s trying to drag a spouse/partner into this budgeting thing, if they are a chronic spender, it won’t be easy.
 And you can’t do it alone.
 Figure out a way to discuss, not demand.
 Avoid these talks when one of you is exhausted.
 Budget talks get people uncomfortable.
 Especially if you’re asking someone to change their ways.
-If you’re partner spends $200 a month on fancy coffee drinks, it’s probably not ideal to tell them they are never getting that fancy drink again.
+If your partner spends $200 a month on fancy coffee drinks, it’s probably not ideal to tell them they are never getting that fancy drink again.
 Maybe ask them to cut it in half at first.
 Demands don’t often work in budget meetings and someone will end up getting angry and just shut the whole thing down.
 If you’re the one controlling all the money, write it all out and present it to them.
 Especially if your expense column exceeds the income column.
 Ask for help too.
 Budgeting shouldn’t fall all on one person’s shoulders.

 Write out Your Goals –

 Why are you even doing a budget?
 Trying to keep your head above water?
 Own a house one day?
 Be able to retire comfortably one day?
 Keep from losing your house?
 Get out of debt?
 Add a sheet to your notebook or your spreadsheet.
 Write out the reasons you’re even going through this sucky budget process in the first place.
 You’ll be happy when you can start checking off some of these goals.
 And everyone needs a win here and there.
 Once you meet a goal, no matter how small, it’ll feel like a win.

 Get a Plan –